Zexyp/YapTeX/README.md

 ### Advanced Directives
 #### `#copy "<what>" "<where>"`

-Copies a gived file to directory relative to the output directory.
+Copies a given file into directory that is relative to output directory.
 Mostly used for asset management.
 ```md
 #copy "images/memisek.jpg" "assets"
 ```

 ---

 #### `#if "<VARIABLE>"` `#elif "<VARIABLE>"` `#else` `#endif`

 Includes content if variable is defined and isn't empty (or not zero).
 Also needs to be ended like other block directives.
 ```md